No Proof: Mid America Pet Food $5.5M Class Action Settlement

 • Pet injury claims:

-• Class members who provide documentation, such as veterinary records, invoice and receipts, can submit to receive 100% of approved losses, up to a maximum of $100,000.
+• Class members who provide documentation, such as veterinary records, invoices and receipts, can submit a claim to receive 100% of approved losses up to a maximum of $100,000.

-• Class members that do not have documentation, can submit to receive up to $50 for pets that became ill but did not die, or up to $100 for pets that died.
+• Class members who do not have documentation can submit a claim to receive up to $50 for pets that became ill but did not die or up to $100 for pets that died.

 • Consumer food purchase claims:

-• Class members who provide proof of payment, such as receipts, invoices, confirmation emails, or other proof of payment, can submit to receive 100% reimbursement for the purchase price of all qualifying pet food.
+• Class members who provide proof of payment, such as receipts, invoices, confirmation emails or other proof of payment can submit a claim to receive 100% reimbursement of the purchase price of all qualifying pet food.

-• Class members that do not provide proof, may claim $20 per bag for up to two bags, a maximum $40 per claim.
+• Class members who do not provide proof may claim $20 per bag for up to two bags (a maximum $40 per claim).

 All claims are subject to a pro rata reduction if the total value of valid claims exceeds the net settlement fund.
 Any claim submitted for reimbursement greater than $5,000 will require the approval of the settlement administrator and class counsel.